Coming to Terms with a Conflict of Interest

 These are both questions with which many boards struggle.
-Educating board members about potential and perceived conflicts, having appropriate policies and procedures in place, and ensuring that these policies are respected are the beginning steps in eliminating bias from decision making.
+Educating board members about the potential and perceived conflicts, having appropriate policies and procedures in place, and ensuring that these policies are respected are the beginning steps in eliminating bias from decision making.

 Can you be a board member with a conflict of interest?

 It is probably impossible to find a board member who will never have any conflicts of interest.
 An active board member often has numerous professional and personal affiliations and undoubtedly some of them cross paths with their activities as a board member of your organization.
 Someone may have been chosen as a board member because of these particular associations or contacts.
 However, if a board candidate has a major obstacle in fulfilling the duty of loyalty, one of the main legal obligations of nonprofit board service, it may be necessary to re-evaluate the suitability to serve on this board right now.
 Examples might include:

 - The chief executive of the organization is a spouse or close relative of the board member.

 - The board candidate is also the chief executive of an organization with a similar mission and program structure.